Qabus ibn al-Mundhir

+Origin of his Name

 His name is an Arabic form of the Persian name "Kavus", adopted under the influence of his Sassanid Persian overlords.

+Ascending to the throne

 He succeeded his brother 'Amr III ibn al-Mundhir (r.
 554–569).

+End of his reign

 Not much is known of his reign except that he suffered a heavy defeat at the hands of the rival Byzantine-sponsored Ghassanid tribe under Al-Mundhir III ibn al-Harith in 570.
 After his death, the Lakhmids were ruled by a Persian governor for a year, until Qabus' brother al-Mundhir IV ibn al-Mundhir (r.
 574–580) ascended to the throne.